Vivioli87/memory-game/README.md

     - Brief introduction to the user about the game and my project.
     - How to play instructions
     - Small demo/tutorial to aid users to learn how to play the game.
+    - A button as another navigation link to the game within the game instructions section.
+    - A section with links to online resources about Succulents, what they are, how to care for them and where to buy them.
 - Game page
     - The buttons for difficulty levels are responsive.
     - The difficulty levels can be clicked and changed at any time to bring up a new game with the cards re-shuffled.